ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 which validates a configuration dictionary against the dataclass definition and returns a configured dataclass instance.

-Constants dataclasses can also provide truly universal constants that you do not want to be configurable.
-This can be done by explicitly typing a constants attribute as a class variable.
+Constants dataclasses can also provide truly universal constants that you explicitly do not want users to be able to alter.
+This can be done by  typing a constants attribute as a class variable.
 All instances of the constants dataclass will provide the value, but it cannot be altered through configuration.
 Be aware that untyped attributes are also treated as class attributes but we prefer that class attributes are explicitly typed.

 Putting all of these components together, the contents of a `constants.py` file will look like the following code: